SAP-samples/teched2022-DA281/exercises/dd3/README.md

 <br>

-Now we take this overview and provide some more greanular view on the type of SAP System that can be integration with Replication Flows incl. a brief overview on the minimum version that is required.
+Now we take this overview and provide some more granular view on the type of SAP System that can be integration with Replication Flows incl. a brief overview on the minimum version that is required.
 More information about the ABAP integration with SAP Data Intelligence can be found here:
 **[SAP Data Intelligence ABAP Integration ](https://launchpad.support.sap.com/#/notes/2890171)**

 <br>